AlexanderCoulson/41189-My-Reflective-Portfolio/Weekly Journal.md

 ### What theory proved to be useful and why?
 What have I learnt from this?

 No theories were in week 1 to my knowledge

+## Week 2

+### What have I learnt this week?

+I have learnt firstly about how to read/evaluate different complex systems simply and properly.
+Furthermore, I have learnt about many different models and the science of many models.

+### What do I 'now know' that I did not before?

+I know about the science of many models which in itself was very interesting.
+### What insights have I gained?

+Learning about how to use certain models is definitely a worthy insight as I know have the ability and knowledge to read and analyse certain systems.

+### What are (my/the) perceived strengths and weaknesses that I have observed?

+I have noticed that I can be quick to grasp information though and I need to dedicate more time to work to further understand and place information in my long-term memory

+### What were the challenges I have encountered/observed and how well (did I/my team) handle them?

+The challenges I experienced was an increase in content and hence with other commitments, content became a struggle to study and summarise

+### What would I do better next time and with what anticipated results?

+I will be making more time for my studies as of next week with the expectation of summarising and studying the content properly.

+### What theory proved to be useful and why?
+What have I learnt from this?

+The Condorcet theory proved to be very useful.
+In layman’s terms, it is the use of many different view points to focus on one problem and gaining as ideas as possible.